 Drugs like lenalidomide and pomalidomide not only bind to myeloma cells but they also stimulate other immune cells (specifically T-cells).
-Hence, these drugs make great partners with antibodies.
+Therefore, these drugs make great partners with antibodies.

-Drugs called proteasome inhibitors make it harder for myeloma cells to deal with proteins inside their cells, causing them to die
+Drugs called proteasome inhibitors (such as bortezomib, carfilzomib and ixazomib) make it harder for myeloma cells to deal with proteins inside their cells, causing them to die.

-The OSUCCC – James radiation experts are leaders in innovative radiation treatments, and The James is one of the few hospitals in Ohio to offer radiation treatments where the patient is lying down.
+The OSUCCC – James radiation experts are leaders in innovative radiation treatments, and The James is one of the few hospitals in Ohio to offer radiation treatments in which the patient is lying down.

 The OSUCCC – James also offers other leading-edge radiation treatments, including imaging-based radiation therapy, intensity-modulated radiation therapy (IMRT), stereotactic radiosurgery and using a Varian TrueBeam Linear Accelerator.

 Stem cell transplants enable patients to receive chemotherapy treatment, and then later, replace blood-forming cells that have been destroyed by cancer treatment.

 Stem cells, which are immature blood cells, are removed from the blood or bone marrow of either the patient or a donor, and then they are frozen and stored.
 After chemotherapy is completed, the stored stem cells are thawed and given back to the patient through an infusion.
 These reinfused stem cells grow into and restore the body's blood cells.

 If a stem cell transplant is needed, the OSUCCC – James has one of the most active, sophisticated programs in the entire nation.